Nfreewind/Talkit/README.md

 The project also contains source code from `Chilitags`.

 `myChilitags.h` and `myChilitags.mm` are the functions of our own using `OpenCV` and `Chilitags`.
 They are linked to `ViewController.swift` by the bridging file.

-In this Phase, we implemented getting images from Camera, transfer it into `cv::Mat` and detect tags in it.
-Then we retransfer it into image and print it.
-The essential function is `detectLive(UIImage *)`.

-#### Dependencies

-You should be using these tools:

-1.  macOS 10.12.6+
-2. Xcode 9.0+
-3.  iPhone 7, 7p, 8, 8p, X

-*   iPhone is not necessary to be 7+ now in Phase 1 since we are not using ARkit right now.

 #### Getting Started